Moulisha11/portfolio/README.md

 ## Professional Experience

-In my **three-plus years as a Data Analyst**, I've developed a deep passion for data management and analysis.
+In my **Four years as an Analyst**, I've developed a deep passion for data management and analysis.
 My journey began at Exert Infotech, where I honed my skills in data visualization using Tableau and MS Access.
 I excelled in utilizing MS Excel for complex data analysis, driving informed decisions and achieving a 90% client satisfaction rate.

-My apprenticeship at Incrivelsoft was a turning point in my career.
+My apprenticeship at Unum was a turning point in my career.
 I adeptly applied Agile methodologies to enhance ETL pipelines, reducing errors by 50%, and bolstered data security with Python scripts.
 My proficiency in Power BI and Azure Data Factory led to a 40% boost in operational efficiency, evidenced by my work in IBM Cognos.

 Currently, as a **Database Analyst at Guardian Fueling Technologies**, my responsibilities encompass overseeing data infrastructure to ensure seamless data handling and analyzing diverse data sources.
 I write and manage automated data import/export jobs, optimize the databases using SQL Server, write complex queries, and create reports in SSRS.
-My role also involves leveraging various tools involving Active Directory, applying data modeling techniques, and contributing to monitoring, and backup.
+I also develop and deploy small-scale applications using Java, Javascript and Python, deployed via Azure, to support internal company needs.
+My role involves leveraging data modeling techniques and contributing to monitoring, backup, and overall database management, enhancing performance and reliability.

 ## Projects